Probate Q&A Series

 Analysis

 Apply the Rule to the Facts: No case-specific facts are provided, so two neutral examples help illustrate how the priority rules affect distributions.
-If an estate has enough cash to pay administration expenses, funeral costs within the statutory caps, and all taxes and valid creditor claims, the personal representative can typically distribute the remaining balance to beneficiaries.
+If an estate has enough cash to pay administration expenses, funeral costs within the statutory limits, taxes and other valid creditor claims, the personal representative can typically distribute the remaining balance to beneficiaries.
 If the estate does not have enough funds, the personal representative generally pays claims by the statutory classes, and heirs and beneficiaries may receive a reduced distribution or none.

 Process & Timing